phocks/devblog/content/2024-01-25-running-a-mastodon-instance-entirely-free-forever.md

 But if you want to be able to send emails, you can use [Mailgun](https://www.mailgun.com) for free.
 You can also try [SendGrid](https://sendgrid.com), but I believe they require you to verify your identity with a credit card.

 Happy days!

+---

+ppps.

+Thanks to [@futzle](https://old.mermaid.town/@futzle) for pointing out that if you don't want Nazis and trolls posting the worst stuff on the Internet at you, you should probably import a blocklist to block the worst of the worst instances in the fediverse.
+Here's a good one here called [FediNuke](https://seirdy.one/pb/FediNuke.txt).
+You can import the text file in admin settings under Moderation -> Federation.

+<iframe src="https://old.mermaid.town/@futzle/111816078208038636/embed" width="400" allowfullscreen="allowfullscreen" sandbox="allow-scripts allow-same-origin allow-popups allow-popups-to-escape-sandbox allow-forms"></iframe>